top of page

 About Me

 I strive to turn my observation of the realities of our daily lives to writing and invite my audience to examine those realities with me.
-Playwriting has proved my most effective tool for communicating ideas to a wide group of people.
-I hope that even those who attend the theater primarily for the entertainment aspect will find my work sparks questions they'll ponder long after the curtain falls.
+Playwriting has proved my most effective tool for communicating ideas to a wide audience.
+In my plays, as well as in my essays, I explore themes such as anti-Semitism, terrorism, xenophobia, love, and other absurd or painful realities shape our lived experience.

 Plays